portworx/px-dev/install_with_mesosphere.md

 # Portworx and Mesosphere
 Portworx PX-Dev is elastic block storage for containers.
 Deploying PX-Dev on a server with Docker turns that server into a scale-out storage node.
 This quick guide shows how to use PX-Dev to implement storage for Mesosphere and Marathon.
+The following has been qualified using DC/OS 1.7.

 For installing PX-Dev, see our [quick start guides](https://github.com/portworx/px-dev#install-and-quick-start-guides).